sbjorkholt/sbjorkholt.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD Candidate at the University of Oslo, specializing in international private governance with a focus on international standards.
-My research employs data science techniques, including network analysis, web scraping, and language modeling.
+My research employs data science techniques such as network analysis, web scraping and language modeling.

-I am passionate about teaching quantitative methods to social scientists, and I enjoy working with both students and public sector employees.
+I am passionate about teaching data science methods to social scientists, and I enjoy working with both students and public sector employees.